ledermann/docker-rails/README.md

 - Full text search via [Elasticsearch](https://www.elastic.co/products/elasticsearch) and the [Searchkick](https://github.com/ankane/searchkick) gem to find post content
 - Background jobs with [ActiveJob](https://github.com/rails/rails/tree/master/activejob) and the [Sidekiq](http://sidekiq.org/) gem (to handle full text indexing)
 - PDF export with [wkhtmltopdf](http://wkhtmltopdf.org/) and the [WickedPDF](https://github.com/mileszs/wicked_pdf) gem
-- Infinitive scrolling (using the [Kaminari](https://github.com/kaminari/kaminari) gem and some Javascript)
+- Infinitive scrolling (using the [Kaminari](https://github.com/kaminari/kaminari) gem and some JavaScript)
-- Controller specific Javascript embedded into the asset pipeline
+- Controller specific JavaScript embedded into the asset pipeline
-- Bundle Javascript libraries with [Yarn](https://yarnpkg.com)
+- Bundle JavaScript libraries with [Yarn](https://yarnpkg.com)

 The techniques used to build this app should not be considered as "best practice", maybe there are better ways to build.
-It demonstrates my way of building Rails applications.
+The repo demonstrates my way of building Rails applications.
 Any [feedback](https://github.com/ledermann/docker-rails/issues/new) would be appreciated.

 ## Multi container architecture